DanielWongi/234218-data-structures-wet1-spring2024/README.md

 This structure ensures that your project files and test directory are organized correctly within your project's root directory.

 2. Extract the zip file inside the `test` folder.
-3. Add the following function in the public section of your  `pirates24b1.h` file:
+3. Add the following function in the public section of your  `pirates24b1.h` file: (**Don't forget to delete the public function we added to pirates24b1.h before submission**)
 ```bash
 void print_avl_tree() const
 {